Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ##### Interaction Design
 The website has been designed to be as interactive as possible, enabling the user to control what they see and when.
 User interaction is controlled through:
-  - Buttons with clear iconography will change their appears when the cursor hovers over them and also when clicked to indicate which is active.
+  - Buttons with clear iconography will change their appearance when the cursor hovers over them and also when clicked to indicate which is active.
-  - Anchor links will change their appears when the cursor hovers over them and also when clicked to indicate which is active.
+  - Anchor links will change their appearance when the cursor hovers over them and also when clicked to indicate which is active.
   - Navigation elements with clear and intuitive iconography will pop out when hovered over.
   - Social Media links will be housed in a pop-up element.
 >![User Comment](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/muser-comment.png "User Comment")